-The reference to 361 intersections made above is a reference to the surface area of a standard go-board.
+The reference to 361 intersections made above is in connection to the surface area of a standard go-board.
 A standard go board has 361 intersections because such boards have 19 columns and 19 rows (hence 19 x 19 = 361).

 The aim of the game is for each player to surround as many empty intersections as he can before the game comes to an end (the end of a game occurs when both players agree that there are no more pointseach empty intersection counts as one pointthat either player can acquire for himself or deny to his oppponent).
 In his endeavour to surround these empty spaces, however, each player must be vigilant that the stones he plays to surround these empty spaces are not themselves surrounded and captured by his opponent.